 - Few Features.
 Google Cloud has 90 features in its services.
 It can host everything a start-up business might need, but when compared to AWS, it seems far less capable.

 - Most Popular.
 AWS has exceeded over a million users worldwide, the majority of which are mid-sized companies.
+Developers interested in working in cloud computer can easily find an AWS bootcamp to upskill.

 - Far Reach.
 AWS is on a global scale with services in 190 countries and operations in over 77 availability zones.